 “I did have a cousin, who’s a maricon, man.
 He gave me head when I was ten.”

 “Ten.
 How’d ya get off?”

 “I guess I’m a stud, man.
-He got caught, and I couldn’t see him no more.”
+He got caught.
+I couldn’t see him no more.”

 “I did it with my cousin, too, man.
 It was okay, just different from girls.”

 “The guys used ta make me stand on da corner, when I tried to join their gang.
 It was in fifth grade.
-I was ‘sposed ta get the fag to follow me down the alley fer sex, then they’d jump his ass and take his money.
-One time the guy got me ta get in his car.
-I was real stupid.
+I was ‘sposed ta get the fag to follow me down the alley fer sex, then they jump his ass and take his money.
+One time the guy gets me ta get in his car.
+I was so stupid.
 The homeboys took off afta us in dair cahr.
 They caught us before he got to the Bruckna.
-It was too much for me, man, and my dad found out I was tryin’ ta join a gang and beat my ass.”
+It was too much for me, man.
+My dad found out I was tryin’ ta join a gang and beat my ass.”

 “I guess you’re lucky.
 I seen my cousin go off in a car in Times Square and come back with two hundred bucks.”
-I didn’t tell him about the guy in Battery Park, but it felt okay to talk with him about this.
+I don’t tell him about the guy in Battery Park.
+It feels okay to talk with him about this.
 I forgot about the pimp.

 “I saw the house we’re gonna live in and met this white boy in Coral Gables.
 He was a big snob, private school, a boat, and everything.”